zuozhenggh/learning-library/data-management-library/security/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

   - To view the **Comprehensive Assessment** report, in the **Last Generated Report** column, click **View Report**.
 The **Comprehensive Assessment** report is displayed.
 At the top of the report, you can view the following:

     - Target database name, when the database was assessed, and the database version
-    - Risk levels (**High Risk**, **Medium Risk**, **Low Risk**, **Advisory**, **Evaluate**, and **Pass**).
+    - The total number of findings per risk level (**High Risk**, **Medium Risk**, **Low Risk**, **Advisory**, **Evaluate**, and **Pass**).
 These totals give you an idea of how secure your database is.
-The risk levels are color coded to make the risk levels easier to identify.
+The risk levels are color coded to make them easier to identify.
-    - **Security Controls**, **User Security**, and **Security Configurations**.
-These totals show you the number of findings for each high-level category in the report.
+    - The total number of findings for **Security Controls**, **User Security**, and **Security Configurations**.
+These are high level categories in the report.

      ![Totals in the Comprehensive Assessment report](images/totals-in-comprehensive-assessment-report.png)

-  -  In the **Summary** category, you can view a table that compares the number of findings for each category and counts the number of findings per risk level.
+  -  Expand the **Summary** category (if needed).
+Here you can view a table that compares the number of findings for each category in the report, and counts the number of findings per risk level.
 These values help you to identify areas that need attention.

     ![Summary table in the Comprehensive Assessment report](images/summary-table-comprehensive-assessment-report.png)

-  - Expand **User Accounts** to view the list of findings for user accounts.
+  - Expand **User Accounts** to view the list of findings that pertain to user accounts.

+    - Expand the subcategories and review the findings.

    - On the right, indicators show whether a finding is recommended by the Center for Internet Security (**CIS**), European Union's General Data Protection Regulation (**GDPR**), and/or Security Technical Implementation Guide (**STIG**).
 These indications make it easy for you to identify the recommended security controls.

      ![Summary table in the Comprehensive Assessment report](images/findings-user-accounts.png)

   - Collapse **User Accounts** and expand **Privileges and Roles**.
-View the list of findings.
+Review the list of findings.

   - Scroll down and expand other categories.
 Each category lists related findings about your database and how you can make changes to improve its security.

-  - Scroll to the top of the report.
-Click each risk category to filter the findings by risk level.
+  - To filter the findings by risk level, scroll to the top of the report, and click a risk level.
 Each filter is a toggle.
-For example, if you click **Medium Risk**, only medium risk findings are displayed.
-If you click **Medium Risk** again, the filter on is removed.
+For example, if you click **Medium Risk**, only medium risk findings are displayed in the report.
+If you click **Medium Risk** again, the filter is removed.

 ## **STEP 4**: Run a User Assessment job against a target database

-You can use User Assessment to identify user settings and risks on your target databases.
+You can use the User Assessment feature to identify user settings and user risks on your target databases.

-- Click the **Home** tab and then the **User Assessment** tab.
+- Click the **Home** tab, and then click the **User Assessment** tab.

 - On the **User Assessment** page, select the check box for your target database, and then click **Assess**.
-The assessment takes approximately 10 seconds.

   ![User Assessment page](images/user-assessment-page.png)

 - Wait a moment for the assessment to finish.
+The assessment takes approximately 10 seconds.